MOscity/sensor-data-sync/README.md

 Overwrite header in the datafile.
 Use None to interpret first row as header.

 - header_export : None
 Signals to export.
-If None, header_export = header
+If None, header_export = header.

 - signal_units_dict : None
 Dictionary for the units of the signals/columns.
 Use None for no units.